InnovA2/url-builder/README.md

 getQueryString(): string
 toString(): string
 ```
 > **Note** : Only the non-static getParent() method return new instance of UrlBuilder.
-Others return the current instance.
+Others update and return the current instance.

 ## :balance_scale: Licence
 [MIT](LICENSE)